praydog/uevr-docs/src/plugins/blueprint.md

 ### When UObjectHook is activated
 All `UMotionControllerComponent` ("`Motion Controller`") components will have their location and rotation set correctly to the world transform of the user's motion controllers.

 This means you can make `Motion Controller` components in Blueprint and UEVR will handle it for you, as long as you enable UObjectHook.
+You can then do any logic you wish with the Motion Controller transforms, like parenting a weapon mesh to one of them.

 You must correctly set the `Motion Source` name to either `Left` or `Right`.
 Case sensitive.
 Or modify the `Hand` property on older UE versions.